aeternity/aeternity-reimagined/whitepaper.md

 Verifiers can hold a short digest (hash) of the data structure to verify each proof and compute the new digest that corresponds to the new account balances.
 The verifier can perform these checks and updates without trusting the miner and verifier storage is minimal.
 32 bytes suffice for a digest and each proof is a few hundred bytes long.

-The Aeternity token (aeon) is used as payment for any resources that users consume on the platform, e.g. sending payments, using asking oracles, etc. The distribution of aeon in the genesis block will be determined by a smart contract hosted on Ethereum.
+The Aeternity token (aeon) is used as payment for any resources that users consume on the platform, e.g. sending payments, using oracles, etc. The distribution of aeon in the genesis block will be determined by a smart contract hosted on Ethereum.
 Further aeon will be created via mining.

-We use Cuckoo Cycle as the ASIC-resistant mining algorithm to avoid centralizing mining power in the hands of a few large mining pools.

 A blockchain needs to be highly performance and scalable if it’s to replace existing centralized mechanisms, e.g. VISA and MasterCard networks that process thousands of transactions per second and provide near-instant payment confirmations.

-This can be achieved bydone faster consensus and quicker storing of data on the blockchain (on-chain scalability) as well as by not storing all the data on the blockchain (off-chain scalability).
+This can be achieved by faster consensus and quicker storing of data on the blockchain (on-chain scalability) as well as by not storing all the data on the blockchain (off-chain scalability).

-We propose to achieve offn-chain scalability by using state channels where only the channel opening and closing data is stored on the blockchain and smart contracts and data can be exchanged privately and securely between two parties, with no limitation on the speed of the data exchange.
+We propose to achieve off-chain scalability by using state channels where only the channel opening and closing data is stored on the blockchain and smart contracts and data can be exchanged privately and securely between two parties, with no limitation on the speed of the data exchange.

 We are already hard at work on the design of a faster consensus protocol and a sharding mechanism, with launch planned after the release of our mainnet.

-Ethereum’s Solidity is the most popular smart contracts language at this time and plenty of programmers are familiar with it.
+Ethereum’s Solidity is the most popular smart contract language at this time and plenty of programmers are familiar with it.
 We make it easy to migrate to Aeternity by running Ethereum smart contracts without connecting to or being part of the Ethereum network.
 At the same time, it has been proven that Solidity is not the safest smart contracts language.
 We plan to release a safer and easier to verify smart contracts language after launching the mainnet.

-EVM smart contracts are very limited by the fact that they have no way to access data that is not present on the blockchain.
-This restriction has been alleviated bypossibilities unless they can access the real-world via external data providers (oracles), which publish data on the blockchain, to make it available to smart contracts.
-A lot of the current oracle designs focus on ensuring the oracle answer is true  but do so at the expense of flexibilityusability.
-Knowing whether or not X is the president is mostly important to a narrow segment of blockchain users, e.g. those interested in betting on the US presidential election.
+EVM smart contracts are limited by the fact that they have no way to access data that is not present on the blockchain.
+This restriction has been alleviated byexternal data providers (oracles), which publish data on the blockchain, to make it available to smart contracts.
+A lot of the current oracle designs focus on ensuring the oracle answer is true  but do so at the expense of flexibility.

 We provide much more flexible and general oracles, making it possible to bring in current weather, asset prices, logistics information, etc. to smart contracts running on Aeternity, rather than yes or no (binary) answers.
 This makes it possible to build a host of applications on top of Aeternity, not just prediction markets.